adap/flower/doc/source/quickstart-ios.rst

                                    dataLoader: dataLoader,
                                    compiledModelUrl: compiledModelUrl)

-Then start the flower grpc client and start communicating to the server by passing our flower client to the function :code:`startFlwrGRPC`.
+Then start the Flower grpc client and start communicating to the server by passing our Flower client to the function :code:`startFlwrGRPC`.

 .. code-block:: swift